Blazor: History

-Blazor got admitted as an official open-source project by Microsoft, and in 2018, as part of .NET Core 3.0, Blazor Server was released to the public.
+Blazor was admitted as an official open-source project by Microsoft, and in 2018, as part of .NET Core 3.0, Blazor Server was released to the public.
 It enabled server-driven interactive web app that updates the client browser via WebSockets.
 Shortly thereafter, Blazor WebAssembly was released.
 Unlike the prototype, it used the Mono .NET runtime on WebAssembly.
 This is the same runtime that is used for developing mobile apps with .NET MAUI (previously Xamarin).

 The Blazor source code was first located in its own repository on GitHub, until it was merged into the ASP.NET Core monorepo.
 The development has been carried out from there ever since.

 With the release of .NET 5, Blazor stopped working on Internet Explorer and the legacy version of Microsoft Edge.

 In 2023, with .NET 8, Blazor on the server underwent some fundamental changes to enable server-side rendered (SSR) pages that are not fundamentally interactive, allowing Blazor to be used as an alternative to MVC Razor Pages.
 With this change, developers can opt-in per component (or page) whether it should be interactive, and whether it should run on the server or in the browser using WebAssembly.
 These are referred to as Interactive "Render modes".